-If you have found a lost pet, please call and speak with our staff or complete a Found report below.
-We can help you file a found pet report, contact your local animal control officer or contracting facility, and more.
+If you have found a lost pet, please contact us to speak with our staff or complete a Found Report below.
+We can help you file a found pet report.
+Also, contact your local animal control officer or contracting facility.

 Courtesy of Maine Lost Dog Recovery, here are some immediate steps to take should your dog go missing.

 Do not chase your dog!
-Remember: get low or lay flat, speak softly, avoid direct eye contact and give your dog time to recognize a familiar voice/smell.
-Dogs lost in an unfamiliar area tend to stay close to that area unless frightened away by people searching, being loud, calling out, or chasing.
+Remember to get low, lay flat, speak softly, avoid direct eye contact, and give your dog time to recognize a familiar voice or smell.
+Dogs lost in an unfamiliar area tend to stay close to that area unless frightened by people searching, loud, calling out, or chasing.

-- Call animal control for your town AND surrounding towns (in case the dog travels across town lines).
-Dogs have been known to travel miles in just hours.
+- Call animal control for your town and surrounding towns if the dog travels across town lines.
+Dogs have been known to travel miles in hours.

-- Contact the shelters; local and beyond, in case she/he travels.
-Send electronically or deliver flyers with photos if possible.
-Also contact local veterinarians and emergency clinics.
+- Contact shelters, local and beyond, in case they travel.
+Send electronically or deliver flyers with photos, if possible.
+Also, contact local veterinarians and emergency clinics.

-- Place down smelly food and leave out dirty laundry and dog’s bedding in the area where the dog went missing.
+- Place down smelly food, leave out dirty laundry and dog bedding in the area the dog went missing.

 - Hang lots of flyers (between 100-300) on telephone poles within a 3-5 mile radius of where your dog was lost.
 Make sure all major intersections are posted.
-Be sure to place the flyers in plastic sleeves/sheet protectors upside down to protect them from the elements and attach to telephone poles using a staple gun.
+Be sure to place the flyers in plastic sleeves or sheet protectors upside down to protect them from the elements.
+Attach them to telephone poles using a staple gun.
 This is a critical piece to bringing a dog home safely.

-- Make sure you check with all nearby landowners, for any places a dog could get trapped: outbuildings or old wells for example.”
+- Make sure you check with all nearby landowners for any places a dog could get trapped, like outbuildings or old wells, for example.

-If your animal has been brought to BHS as a stray and you are looking to reclaim, we would be happy to help get your animal back to you!
-If we have your lost pet, please stop by during normal business hours with your State ID or Driver’s License, and proof of ownership such as vet records, photos, etc. The Bangor Humane Society charges a fee of $15 per day that your animal spends with us; this is to help cover the cost of food, water, and care provided to your animal while they have been with us.
-Different cities and towns will also charge a fee that is pre-determined at the beginning of each year.
-The fee is charged by the contracting cities and towns, and the money is not kept by BHS.
+If your animal has been brought to BHS as a stray and you are looking to reclaim it, we would be happy to help get your animal back to you!
+If we have your lost pet, please stop by during normal business hours with your State ID or Driver’s License and proof of ownership like vet records or photos.